oVirt/ovirt-site/source/feature/virt-v2v-integration.html.md

 #### Backend

-*   Add provider from type "VMware"
+*   Add external providers of virtual machines: "Xen" & "VMware"
-*   Add query for listing VMs from external provider
+*   Add query for listing VMs from those providers
-*   Add command for import VM from external system into the export domain
+*   Add command for import VM from the external systems into the export domain

 #### VDSM

 *   Add verb that returns VMs from external provider
-*   Add verb for the import operation, convert VM from the external system into the given storage domain
+*   Add verb for the import operation, i.e import VM from external system into the given storage domain
-*   The progress of the conversion should be reported in a similar way to how the progress of the live merge operation is made
+*   VDSM will report the progress of the operation (we'll try to implement it in a similar way to the way the progress of live merge is reported)

 #### User Interface